CarlosAvila099/War_Simulator/development_log.md

     * A _Continent_ has conquered 50% of the _Land_ of the opposing _Continent_, which will result in the _Continent_ annexing the losing _Continent_.
     * A _Continent_ has an income greater than 3 times the standard deviation of the opposing _Continent_, which will cause a complete cease fire in the loser _Continent_ and a new government will be selected.
     * There are STALE_TIME _Battles_ with a tie.
 Both _Continents_ will have a complete cease fire and select new governments.

+Any type of conflict will be ended when:
+* Any of the participating party has a complete cease fire.
+* Any of the participating party is annexed by another _Continent_.

 In this part, one problem we encountered was that _Continents_ that started any type of trigger will keep starting it, so we added a flag to check if any _Continent_ had started any type of war, if it had, that _Continent_ coulnd't start a war by the same trigger until the current war ended.